Home - 30 Minute Recipes - Italian Meat Sauce Recipe — Ready in 30 Minutes

-4.79 from 23 community reviews
+4.79 from 23 ratings

 This post may contain affiliate links.
 Please read my disclosure policy.

-This is the homemade Italian meat sauce recipe I cook at home on a weekly basis without fail, sometimes in a pressure cooker if I’m really busy.
-It has a deep, savory flavor that you would SWEAR slow-cooked for hours on the stove!
+This sauce is more complex-tasting and robust compared to my basic marinara, a version of the homemade Italian meat sauce recipe I prepare in a pressure cooker or on the stovetop on a weekly basis.
+It has a deep, savory flavor that you would swear slow-cooked for hours on the stove.

 Use a handful of ingredients to make a rich-tasting meat sauce for pasta.